Finding Help With Elderly Parents Without the Overwhelm

 Mapping Out Transportation, Wellness, and Social Services

 Comprehensive community resource mapping reveals three essential service categories that create sustainable support networks for aging parents while reducing family coordination burden.
-Transportation services form the foundation of community independence, including door-to-door medical transport, grocery shopping assistance, and specialized vehicles equipped for mobility devices.
+Transportation services form the foundation of community independence, including door-to-door medical transport, grocery shopping assistance, and specialized vehicles equipped for mobility devices that enable seniors to maintain autonomy.

 Wellness programs encompass preventive health screenings, chronic disease management workshops, nutrition education, and mental health support groups that address the reality that 78% of seniors have multiple chronic conditions requiring ongoing attention7.
-Social services provide practical assistance through meal delivery programs, home safety assessments, utility assistance programs, and legal aid clinics.
+Social services provide practical assistance through meal delivery programs, home safety assessments, utility assistance programs, and legal aid clinics that address basic needs while connecting families with broader community resources.

 Building a Community-Based Safety Net for the Long Haul